Sparse Graph Learning from Spatiotemporal Time Series

-As a final step, we can leverage on the structure of MP neural networks to rewrite the gradient $\nabla_\theta\mathcal L_t^{\psi,\theta}$.
+As a final step, we can leverage on the structure of MP neural networks to rewrite the gradient $\nabla_\theta\losst$.
 This formulation allows for obtaining a different estimator for the case where we sample a different $\gso^{(l)}$ at each of the $L$ MP layers of $F_\psi$ (e.g., see Equation~\eqref{eq:stgnn-tts}).
-A schematic overview of the procedure is shown in Figure~\ref{fig:framework-extended} where $\gso^{:L}=\{\gso^{(l)}\}_{l=1}^L$. \begin{proposition} Consider family of models $F_\psi({}\cdot{}; \gso^{:L})$ with exactly $L$ massage-passing layers propagating massages w.r.t.\ different adjacency matrices $\gso^{(l)}$, $l=1,\dots,L$, sampled from $\ptheta$ (either BES or SNS).
+A schematic overview of the procedure is shown in Figure~\ref{fig:framework-extended} where $\gso^{:L}=\{\gso^{(l)}\}_{l=1}^L$. \begin{proposition} Consider family of models $F_\psi({}\cdot{}; \gso^{:L})$ with exactly $L$ message-passing layers propagating messages w.r.t.\ different adjacency matrices $\gso^{(l)}$, $l=1,\dots,L$, sampled from $\ptheta$~(either BES or SNS).
+Assume that the cost function $\delta_t$ can be written as the summation over node-level costs $\delta^i_t$.
 Then

-where $\delta^i_t(\gso^{:L}; \psi)$ indicates the cost associated with the $i$-th node and $\gso^{(L)}_{i,:}$ denotes the $i$-th row of adjacency matrix $\gso^{(L)}$, i.e., the row corresponding to the neighborhood of the $i$-th node. \end{proposition} \begin{proof}[Sketch of the proof] The proof, detailed in the supplemental material, is derived by noticing that, in the stochastic CG of $F_\psi$, there is a direct path from stochastic edges in $\gso^{(L)}$ to the $\delta^i_t$ costs. \end{proof}
+where $\gso^{(L)}_{i,:}$ denotes the $i$-th row of adjacency matrix $\gso^{(L)}$, i.e., the row corresponding to the neighborhood of the $i$-th node. \end{proposition} Proposition~\ref{p:grad} holds for all parametrizations of $\ptheta$ as long as the neighborhood of each node~(i.e., the rows of $\gso$) are sampled independently.
+Furthermore, note that almost all of the cost functions typically used for node-level tasks satisfy the assumption, e.g.,

 The following provides proof of Proposition~\ref{p:grad} and presents a surrogate objective function inspired by Equation~\eqref{eq:loss-decomposition}.